ms609/EarthSciConf/README.md

+# Earth Sciences Conference Website
-This repository contains the source code for the [Earth Sciences Department Conference](https://community.dur.ac.uk/earthscience.conference/).
+This repository contains the source code for the Durham University [Earth Sciences Department Conference website](https://community.dur.ac.uk/earthscience.conference/).

 You can [log an issue](https://github.com/ms609/EarthSciConf/issues) with the website, or suggest edits.